fletcher68/airport-baggage-router/README.md

 asked to implement a system that will route bags to their flights or the proper baggage claim.
 The input describes the airport conveyor system, the departing flights, and the bags to be routed.
 The output is the optimal routing to get bags to their destinations.
 Bags with a flight id of “ARRIVAL” are terminating in Denver are routed to Baggage Claim.

 Below is the project structure.
 It contains all source code, build files, and a gradle binary for building the code.

 The code uses a Graph object and uses recursion to find all valid routes from start to end node.
-Only the optimized route is returned, i.e., the minimum number of node hops from start node to end node.
-Time is not considered when computing the optimized route.
-It is assumed that fewer hops means a shorter travel time.
+Only the optimized route is returned, i.e., the minimum number of node hops from start node to end node or the shortest travel time.

 <pre>
 .